 Essentials teaches phonograms and spelling rules that explain 98% of English words.
 It develops fluency in applying these tools for reading and spelling while teaching parts of speech, sentence-level composition rules, and vocabulary with morphology.

-- One curriculum, two volumes — 15 lessons each
+- One curriculum in multiple volumes — 30 lessons in total

-- 5 sections per lesson — 1 per day
+- 5 sections per lesson — 1 per day, or divide into smaller chunks based on your students and setting

 - Spelling, Reading, Grammar, Basic Composition, Vocabulary Development, and Review in every lesson

-- Three levels of spelling lists, grammar practice, and vocabulary instruction for flexible instruction and for teaching multiple grades
+- Three levels of spelling lists, grammar practice, and vocabulary instruction for flexible instruction and re-teaching in multiple grades

 Components of an Essentials lesson